“Sensing Data”, Connected, level 4, January 2018

 In this article the air pollution in Christchurch is discussed.
 After the 2011 earthquake, a team of researchers used technology and big data to help make Christchurch a healthier, smarter city to live in.

-You can find a PDF version of the teaching notes here: “Sensing data”, Connected, level 4, January 2018
+You can find the article and the teaching notes here: “Sensing data”, Connected, level 4, January 2018

 Other useful resources